buger/goreplay/docs/Compilation.md

 We provide pre-compiled binaries for Mac and Linux, but you are free to compile Gor by yourself.

-Gor is written using Go, so first you need to download it from here https://golang.org/, use the latest stable version.
+GoReplay is written using Go, so first you need to download it from here https://golang.org/, use the latest stable version.

-The only Gor dependency is [libpcap](https://github.com/the-tcpdump-group/libpcap), which is the interface to various kernel packet capture mechanisms, and https://github.com/google/gopacket, which is a Go wrapper around libpcap.
+The only GoReplay dependency is [libpcap](https://github.com/the-tcpdump-group/libpcap), which is the interface to various kernel packet capture mechanisms, and https://github.com/google/gopacket, which is a Go wrapper around libpcap.
 Latest libpcap version can be obtained at http://www.tcpdump.org/release/.
 Libpcap itself depend on `flex` and `bison` packages, many operating systems already have them installed.

 ```bash
 # Fetch libpcap dependencies.
 Depending on your OS, instead of `apt` you will use `yum` or `rpm`, or `brew` on Mac.